GreptimeTeam/docs/docs/user-guide/deployments/deploy-on-kubernetes/getting-started.md

 ## Create a test Kubernetes cluster

 :::warning
-Don't use the `kind` for production use.
-It's recommended to use a managed Kubernetes service like [Amazon EKS](https://aws.amazon.com/eks/), [Google GKE](https://cloud.google.com/kubernetes-engine/), or [Azure AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/).
+Using `kind` is not recommended for production environments or performance testing.
+For such use cases, we recommend using cloud-managed Kubernetes services such as [Amazon EKS](https://aws.amazon.com/eks/), [Google GKE](https://cloud.google.com/kubernetes-engine/), or [Azure AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/), or deploying your own production-grade Kubernetes cluster.
 :::

 There are many ways to create a Kubernetes cluster for testing purposes.
 In this guide, we will use [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) to create a local Kubernetes cluster.
 You can skip this step if you want to use the existing Kubernetes cluster.